Postgraduate Course: PGDE Secondary Professional Studies (EDUA11288)

 |Additional Information (Assessment)

-Students regularly deliver small group presentations and facilitate parts of workshop tutorials, throughout this course.
-Tutors and student peers provide constructive feedback during workshop activities.
-Collaborative learning projects culminate in practical activities and group presentations.
+Students give presentations and deliver parts of the tutorial.
+Tutors and peers provide comment verbally on this.
+There are two collaborative learning projects which culminate in posters and group presentations.
 Feedback from tutors and peers is both written and verbal.

-Formative and summative assessment which supports the Professional Studies Task assignment is embedded in this course from the start of the academic year, and allows students to meet the GTCS Standards for Provisional Registration: SPR 1.2; 2.3; and 3.4.
+Formative assessment which supports the assignment is embedded in this course from the start of the academic year.

 |No Exam Information